 “So what’s complicated?”

-“Dainty likes the pastor’s daughter routine,” she sighed, “and I like Dainty.
-I wish dating were easy.
+“Dainty likes the pastor’s-daughter routine,” she sighed, “and I like Dainty.
+I wish dating was easy.
 I just wanna hold all my friends in a big cuddle-ball.”
 Jay held Faith’s hand.
 Faith squeezed back and smiled.
 “Crickets help you open up, sometimes.”

 “You know a lot about crickets.
 Are you sure you haven’t smoked before?”

 “What are you talking about?”
 Faith couldn’t tell lies while folded backward over the couch.
 Her poker-face broke and she giggled.
 “You caught me.
 I’ve smoked a bug-stick before, but just once, I swear.
 I wanted to share the experience with you.”

 “It’s really something.”
-Jay searched for words to describe his mental state but found none.
-He made sound effects and exploding motions with his hands.
+Jay searched for words to describe his mental state, but found none sufficient.
+He made sound-effects and exploding motions with his hands.
 “Where’d you smoke your first?”

 Faith kicked the air.
 “You’ve met my uncle, right?
 He visited from Wyoming last semester.”

 “Yeah, I remember,” said Jay.
 “He asked if I believed in aliens.
 He had quite a bit to say on the matter.”